shyamsunder0072/RaWorkflowOrchestrator/docs/workflow-documentation/workflow-documentation.md

    ![eda_run](./images/eda_run.png)

 4. Once an output of EDA is generated, it will be in the `Processed Outputs` Section of the same page.
 Click on the output and you will be redirected to a new tab showing the EDA Results.

+# Visualisations

+You can directly access `Couture Dashboard` from `Couture Workflow Orchestrator`.
+To go to Couture Dashboard, from the UI, go to (`Developer`->`Visualisations`).
+Couture Dashboard is a modern, enterprise-ready business intelligence web application.

+Couture Dashboard provides:

+- An intuitive interface to explore and visualize datasets, and create interactive dashboards.
+- A wide array of beautiful visualizations to showcase your data.
+- Easy, code-free, user flows to drill down and slice and dice the data underlying exposed dashboards.
+The dashboards and charts act as a starting point for deeper analysis.
+- A state of the art SQL editor/IDE exposing a rich metadata browser, and an easy workflow to create visualizations out of any result set.
+- An extensible, high granularity security model allowing intricate rules on who can access which product features and datasets.
+Integration with major authentication backends (database, OpenID, LDAP, OAuth, REMOTE_USER, ...)
+- A lightweight semantic layer, allowing to control how data sources are exposed to the user by defining dimensions and metrics
+- Out of the box support for most SQL-speaking databases
+- Deep integration with Druid allows for Superset to stay blazing fast while slicing and dicing large, realtime datasets
+- Fast loading dashboards with configurable caching.

 # Connections